jose-perth/plotly_deployment/README.md

 Further improvements:

-- Color the bubbles by the Baterial family and show in a legend.
 - Allow comparison between 2 test subject IDs.
 - Include a bubble chart with all test subject IDs so that most common cultures across all subjects can be identified.
+- Allow the coloring of the bubble chart to be dynamic and not hardwired to the phylum names.